facebookarchive/rng.io/readme.md

 In order to build the tests, you'll also need [node.js](https://github.com/joyent/node) and [npm](https://github.com/isaacs/npm).
 Install instructions are available from the [node.js wiki](https://github.com/joyent/node/wiki/Installation).

 npm now ships with node.js, so you shouldn't have to do anything special to install it.
-You can however check for it's presence by running:
+You can check for it's presence by running:

 ```bash
 npm -v